ElMassimo/capybara-compose/docs/api/index.md

 ## Element

-Some of the following methods will indicate that they are performed on the [current element], while other methods will use the current context (which by default is the top-level `session`).
+Some of the following methods will indicate that they are performed on the [current element], while other methods will use the [current context] (which by default is the current `page`).

 ### **[]**